hoyso48/Stanford---Ribonanza-RNA-Folding-2nd-place-solution/README.md

 - Squeezeformer[1] + GRU head.
 - Simple Conv2DNet for bpp, adding it as a bias to the attention matrix.
-- AliBi positional encoding[2] for robust generalization on longer sequences.
+- ALiBi positional encoding[2] for robust generalization on longer sequences.
 - Weighted loss with signal_to_noise, with longer epochs.
 - Additional features for minor score improvements.